Metals

 Hematite is reduced by carbon monoxide to extract pure iron.

-Calcium carbonate used to remove acidic impurities decomposes due to high temperatures.
+Calcium carbonate used to remove acidic impurities decomposes due to high temperatures (thermal decomposition).

-Calcium oxide reacts with silica impurities to form slag.
+Calcium oxide reacts with silica impurities from sand to form slag containing calcium silicate.

 Electrolysis